Cuba Food Guide

 Shellfish

-MEDIUM PREVALENCEShellfish, including shrimp, crab, and lobster, are common ingredients in Cuban cuisine, especially in coastal areas.
-Be sure to check ingredients carefully if you have a shellfish allergy.
+MEDIUM PREVALENCEShellfish such as shrimp, crab, and lobster turn up often in Cuban cooking, particularly along the coast.
+Check ingredients carefully if you have a shellfish allergy.

 COMMONLY FOUND IN: